 It's time for free prescription contraception in BC!

 We believe prescription contraception is a right, not a luxury.
-Helping people exercise their sexual and reproductive rights makes British Columbia a better province for individuals and for communities.
+Helping people exercise their sexual and reproductive rights makes British Columbia a better province for everyone.

 Prescription contraception in British Columbia is expensive - an intrauterine device (IUD) can cost between $75 and $380, oral contraceptive pills can cost $20 per month, and hormone injections can cost as much as $180 per year.
 These costs make prescription contraception difficult or even impossible to access for the people who need it most.